Data Engineer Take-Home Tests Are Unpaid Work: Fight Back

 -- written consent of the author is prohibited.

-Also: keep your submission.
+Also: keep the submission.
 Screenshot the email.
 Save the prompt.
-If your pipeline design shows up in their repo six months later, you want receipts.
+If the pipeline design shows up in their repo six months later, receipts matter.

-Here's the thing companies running these bloated assessments don't realize: the candidates they actually want to hire aren't completing them.
+Companies running bloated assessments don’t realize the candidates they actually want to hire aren’t completing them.
 With 2.5 candidates per open DE role (down from 10), the power dynamic has shifted.
-Senior and staff engineers with options simply don't respond to assessment invites from companies they're not already excited about.
+Senior and staff engineers with options simply don’t respond to assessment invites from companies they aren’t already excited about.
 They go to the company that does a 45-minute live technical interview instead.

 That leaves companies relying on take-homes in a slow-motion hiring crisis.
-They're selecting for candidates who are either desperate enough to donate 15 hours or junior enough to not know the difference.
-Neither of those is the person you want building the pipeline that finance depends on for board decks.
+They are selecting for candidates who are either desperate enough to donate 15 hours or junior enough to not know the difference.
+Neither of those is the person building the pipeline that finance depends on for board decks.

-The data engineering market isn't shrinking.
-If anything, the role is expanding as companies realize they need people who can actually build and maintain data infrastructure, not just spin up dashboards.
-But the interview process at a lot of these companies is stuck in 2022, when they could afford to waste candidate time because there were 10 people in line behind you.
+The data engineering market isn’t shrinking.
+The role is expanding as companies realize they need people who can actually build and maintain data infrastructure, not just spin up dashboards.
+The interview process at a lot of these companies is stuck in 2022, when they could afford to waste candidate time because there were 10 people in line behind every candidate.

 There aren’t 10 people in line anymore.

-A take-home that takes more than 3 hours, uses real company data, has no rubric, has no review session, and produces deployable code isn't an assessment.
-It's a consulting gig you're not getting paid for.
+A take-home that takes more than 3 hours, uses real company data, has no rubric, has no review session, and produces deployable code isn’t an assessment.
+It is a consulting gig the candidate is not getting paid for.

 Interviewing is already a skill separate from the actual job.
-I've written about this before: the process is not designed for candidates.
-It's designed for companies to feel thorough.
-The take-home is the worst expression of that design because it costs the company nothing and costs you a weekend.
+The process is not designed for candidates.
+It is designed for companies to feel thorough.
+The take-home is the worst expression of that design because it costs the company nothing and costs the candidate a weekend.

 Know the red flags.
 Set boundaries.
 Ask the uncomfortable questions.
-And if a company ghosts you after you spent 15 hours on their assessment, remember: that's not a reflection of your skills.
-That's a company telling you exactly what it's like to work there.
+When a company ghosts after 15 hours on an assessment, the ghosting isn’t a reflection of the candidate’s skills.
+It is a preview of what working there would look like.

-You dodged the bullet.
-Now go prep for the companies that respect your time.
+A bullet dodged is a weekend saved.
+Go prep for the companies that respect time.